Delhi: Portion of road under IIT flyover caves in, traffic affected | Science-Environment

 - India

-A portion of a road under IIT-Delhi flyover caved in due to heavy rains in the last few days, affecting traffic in the area on Saturday, officials said.
+A portion of a road under IIT-Delhi flyover caved in following heavy rains in the national capital in the last few days, affecting traffic in the area on Saturday, officials said.

 Taking to Twitter, the Delhi Traffic Police asked commuters to take the alternate route.